isomerpages/moe-ast-elis/events/events/_posts/2024-11-12-post-ELIS Making Learning Visible Day 2024.md

 </table>
 <p>#ELISlearnstogether</p>
 <p>How might we understand our learners' needs before designing learning
 experiences?
-How could we apply design thinking processes to frame constraints as opportunities in the generation of new ideas and approaches?</p>
+How could we apply Design Thinking processes to frame constraints as opportunities in the generation of new ideas and approaches?</p>
 <p>This year, ELIS benefitted from the expertise of Dr Wong Yew Leong, Lecturer
 with the Policy, Curriculum and Leadership Academic Department in the National